nus-cs2113-AY2223S2/tp/docs/UserGuide.md

    <a href="#table-of-contents"> Back to Table of Contents </a>
 </div>

-### Deleting an expense: `/delete`
+### Deleting an entry: `/delete`

-Deletes specified expense(s) from your current expenditure.
+Deletes specified entry(s) from your current account.

-The expense IDs can be obtained from the [`/view`](#view-an-expense-view) command.
+The entry IDs can be obtained from the [`/view`](#view-an-entry-view) command.

 Format: `/delete <index> [additional_index...]`

-- `index`, `additional_index`: Index of the expense to be deleted.
+- `index`, `additional_index`: Index of the entry to be deleted.
     - Index must be a positive integer.
-The maximum index allowed is the total number of existing expenses.
+The maximum index allowed is the total number of existing entries.
     - Additional indexes must be separated by spaces.

 Example of usage: